Truthful Aggregation of Budget Proposals: Pareto Optimality and Social Welfare

+We note that the tiebreaking method of \citet{lindner2011manipulierbarkeit} is equivalent to choosing the welfare-maximizing division with largest Shannon entropy $- \sum_{j\in [m]} p_j \log p_j$.
+The proof of Theorem~\ref{thm:l2-maximization} goes through almost identically, replacing the convexity of the function $x \mapsto x^2$ by the convexity of $x \mapsto x \log x$.

-Similar to independent markets, $\mathcal{A}^{\mathcal{F}^*}$ satisfies participation.
+Like independent markets, $\mathcal{A}^{\mathcal{F}^*}$ satisfies participation.
 The argument proceeds along exactly the same lines.
 For an individual voter, participating and reporting the existing aggregate has no effect, while reporting truthfully is at least as beneficial, by incentive compatibility.

 \begin{theorem} $\mathcal{A}^{\mathcal{F}^*}$ satisfies participation. \end{theorem}

 The utilitarian mechanism also satisfies reinforcement, which follows from the additivity of social welfare.

 \begin{theorem} $\mathcal{A}^{\mathcal{F}^*}$ satisfies reinforcement. \end{theorem}